amu-cai/geval/README.md

 # but _stable_ manner, the set into which an item is assigned should depend on the MD5 sum
 # of some field in the input data (a field unlikely to change).
 Let's assume
 # that you created a script `filter.py` that takes as an argument a regular expression that will be applied
-# for the MD5 sum (written in the hexadecimal format).
+# to the MD5 sum (written in the hexadecimal format).

 $(output_directory)/train/in.tsv.xz $(output_directory)/train/expected.tsv: all-data.tsv.xz filter.py config.txt
     # 1. xzcat for decompression